stolksdorf/pico-flux/README.md

 Access to `pico-flux`s central action dispatcher as an [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).

 #### `store.createSmartComponent(reactComponent, propsGetter) -> smartComponent`
-Creates a [Higher-Order-Component](https://facebook.github.io/react/blog/2016/07/13/mixins-considered-harmful.html#higher-order-components-explained) wrapping the provided `reactComponent`.
+Creates a [Higher-Order-Component](https://facebook.github.io/react/docs/higher-order-components.html) wrapping the provided `reactComponent`.
 This HOC subscribes to the store you used to create it and will update it's internal state whenever the store updates using the `propsGetter` function you passed.
-The `propsGetter` will be passed the smart component's props as an arguement.
+The `propsGetter` will be passed the smart component's props as an argument.

+If your `propsGetter` returns `false`, it will not trigger a re-render.
+This is useful for placing logic within your smart component to throttle excessive re-renders from store updates.

 #### `store.emitChange()`
 Manually triggers a store update.
 Useful for conditionally updating the store, or async operations.

 #### `store.updateEmitter`
 Access to the store's update emitter as an [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).

-#### `smartComponent.getRef() -> wrappedComponent`
-If you need access the wrapped component instance, calling `.getRef()` on the smart component will return the ref to it's wrapped component.